agilisa-technologies/woocommerce/README.md

 ## Installation

 1. **Download the plugin**:
-   - Download the plugin file `woocommerce-agilpay.zip` from the repository or create a ZIP file of the plugin folder.
+   - Download the plugin file `woocommerce-agilpay.zip` from the repository or create a ZIP file of the plugin folder (/src).

 2. **Upload the plugin**:
    - Go to the WordPress admin panel.